maxicarlos08/tempomat/README.md

-tempomat log 1h # Logs 1 hour to the current issue tempomat log -m"Implement Bar" 30s # Logs 30 seconds to the current issue with a description tempomat log -i PROJ-5 30m # Log 30 minutes to the issue PROJ-5
+tempomat log 1h # Logs 1 hour to the current issue tempomat log -m"Implement Bar" 30s # Logs 30 seconds to the current issue with a description tempomat log -i PROJ-5 30m # Log 30 minutes to the issue PROJ-5 tempomat start # Start a timer for the current issue, you can also use -i <issue> here tempomat list -i PROJ-5 # Show current timer for issue PROJ-5 tempomat stop -n # Cancel the timer for the current issue, don't pass -n to submit it (-i supported)
 ```

 ## TODO